LeonAaron/Portfolio/S&P 500 Stock Analyzer/README.md

 **Value Investing:**  A long-term strategy focused on buying high-quality, industry-leading companies trading below their intrinsic value.

-**Enterprise Value:**  Market Cap + Total Debt – Cash & Equivalents.
+**Enterprise Value:**  *Market Cap + Total Debt – Cash & Equivalents*.
 A comprehensive measure of a company’s total value, calculated as:

-**Return on Enterprise Value:**  Net Income ÷ Enterprise Value.
+**Return on Enterprise Value:**  *Net Income ÷ Enterprise Value*.
 Measures how efficiently a company generates profit relative to its total value (including debt and cash).

 **2-Year Revenue Growth:**  The percentage increase in a company’s revenue over the past two years, excluding effects from mergers or acquisitions.

-**Net Profit Margin:**  Net Income ÷ Revenue.
+**Net Profit Margin:**  *Net Income ÷ Revenue*.
 Shows what percentage of revenue becomes profit after all expenses, taxes, and interest are paid.

-**Net Debt / EBITDA:**  Net Debt ÷ EBITDA.
+**Net Debt / EBITDA:**  *Net Debt ÷ EBITDA*.
 Indicates how many years a company would need to pay off its debt using its core operating earnings.

 ---